mperignon/2016-02-04-Flagstaff/lessons/python/06-functions.md

 ![png](fig/output_1_0.png)
 ~~~

 The station number and date range we are interested in are part of the URL that we use to communicate with the web services.
-The specific file we receive when the `read_csv` command runs doesn't exist -- when our script requests the data, the server reads the URL to see what we want, pulls data from a database, packages it, and passes it on to us.
-The API (the protocol that governs the communication between machines) establishes the "formula" for writing the URL.
-As long as we follow that formula (and request data that exists), the server will provide it for us.
+The specific file we receive when we call the `read_csv` function doesn't exist until we request it -- when our script calls for some data, the server reads the URL to see what we want, pulls data from a database, packages it into a file, and passes it on to us.
+The API (the protocol that governs communication between machines) establishes a "formula" for writing the URL, so as long as we follow that formula (and request data that exists), the server will provide it for us.

-Let's decompose the URL into its parts and combine them back into a single string:
+To understand how it's built, let's decompose the URL into parts and combine them back into a single string:

 ~~~ {.python}
 url_root = 'http://waterservices.usgs.gov/nwis/iv/?' # root of URL